 Head size of the racquet

 The larger the head size of the racquet, the greater amount of deflection it will offer.
 So it will be more gentle on the sore arm.
 Hence, they offer a large sweet spot and absorb more impact.
-As a result, the racquets with large head sizes feel soft on the arm and considered safe for tennis elbow.
+As a result, the racquets with large head sizes feel soft on the arm and are considered safe for tennis elbow.

-For tennis racquet best for tennis elbow, there should be an appropriate ratio of balance between its head and handle.
+For a tennis racquet best for tennis elbow, there should be an appropriate ratio of balance between its head and handle.
 Consider a racquet that has enough weight in the handle to offer speed and provide stability to the stick.
 Moreover, it should be maneuverable and comfortable for elbows.

 A racket either has a close string pattern or an open string pattern.
 For tennis elbow, an open string pattern is a great choice for two main reasons.
 First, the interesting- it offers more power and allows you to generate more shots.
 Second, the frustrating- it limits control.
 But overall, it gives a comfortable feel and enables you to enjoy your game.